VBM Voters' Hub

-Security measures of the Mail-in Ballot has resulted in tens of thousands of mail-in ballots in being REJECTED.
+The security features of the Mail-in Ballot have resulted in tens of thousands of mail-in ballots in being REJECTED.
 We work hard to educate voters on these security features to ensure that their ballots count.

 Unique Barcode and Voter ID

-Both the bar code and voter ID appear on the original Official Mail-in Ballot envelope and the prepaid postage return envelope and tracked in the Statewide Voter Registration System.
-Each voter has a unique barcode and voter ID even when they stop voting, pass away, or move out of state.
-That voter ID is not used again for other voters.
+Both the bar code and voter ID appear on the original Official Mail-in Ballot envelope.
+They also appear on the prepaid postage return envelope and are used when tracking your vote in the Statewide Voter Registration System.
+Each voter has a unique barcode and voter ID.
+Even when you stop voting, pass away, or move out of state, that voter ID is not used again for any other voter.
 This feature prevents voters from voting more than once.
-If a voter voted by mail and then votes again at the polling station on Election Day using the Provisional Ballot, the Elections Officials will have a record in the system of the voter having voted.
-The Provisional Ballot will not be tabulated.
+If a voter votes by mail and then votes again at the polling station on Election Day using the provisional ballot, the elections officials will have a record in the system indicating that the voter has already voted.
+The provisional ballot will not be tabulated.

 Certificate of Mail-in Voter

-All voters are permitted to have someone they designate to take their ballot from them and deliver it to the Board of Elections or to drop it off at a Ballot Drop box or at a USPS facility.
+All voters are permitted to have someone they designate to deliver their ballot on their behalf to the Board of Elections; these designess may also drop it off at a Ballot Drop box or at a USPS facility.

-- ANY TIME the voter gives their ballot to someone else, this person is called the Bearer, and the Bearer MUST fill out the Bearer portion IN THE PRESENCE OF THE VOTER for the ballot to count.
+- ANY TIME the voter gives their ballot to someone else, this person is called the Bearer, and the Bearer MUST fill out the Bearer portion of the ballot envelope IN THE PRESENCE OF THE VOTER for that ballot to count.

-- If a Bearer comes to the county Board of Elections with a Mail-in Ballot that has not been filled out completely and signed, the ballot will be rejected.
+- If your designee comes to the county Board of Elections with a Mail-in Ballot that has not been filled out completely and signed, the ballot will be rejected.

 - DO NOT fill this out if you are dropping off your own ballot or delivering it yourself.

 The state keeps track of all Bearers.
-Bearers are only permitted to carry 3 ballots per election or 5 ballots if relatives residing in the same household.
+Bearers are only permitted to carry 3 ballots per election or 5 ballots if they belong to relatives residing in the same household.

 Secure Ballot Drop Boxes

-You can also drop your mail-in ballot at one of 5 secure, tamper-proof, weather-proof ballot drop boxes in your county.
+You can also deposit your mail-in ballot in one of many secure, tamper-proof, weather-proof ballot drop boxes in your county.
 FIND YOUR NEAREST ballot drop box here.
-These ballot drop boxes all have 24-hour cameras and all pick-ups are completed by the Board of Elections staff and are logged in.
+All these ballot drop boxes are protected by 24-hour cameras and all pick-ups are completed by the Board of Elections staff after which they are logged in.